qiuzhuo1/gitskills1/README.md

-Creating a new branch is quick AND and simple.
+Creating a new branch is quick AND simple.